gerardrbentley/Videogame-Affordances-Corpus/README.md

 (the save image flag potentially creates very large matplotlib figures in memory, use with caution)

-Reads pickles from output/sm3 and greedily concatenates minimal unique set
+Reads pickled tile sets from output/sm3 and greedily concatenates minimal unique set

-Produces sm3_unique_set_NUMTILES.tiles as pickled tile set of encoded pngs (1d ndarray from opencv)
+Produces output/sm3_tile_img/ containing all tile png's with UUID filenames ready to copy into /games/sm3/tile_img

-Produces sm3_min_unique_lengths_offsets.csv showing offset decision and local tile set lengths for all images
+Produces sm3_min_unique_lengths_offsets.csv showing offset decision and local tile set lengths for all images also ready to copy into /games/sm3/

+OLD USE: Produces sm3_unique_set_NUMTILES.tiles as pickled tile set of encoded pngs (1d ndarray from opencv)

 ## Prediction